scottfr/SystemsBook/Learning/learning.md

 ~ End Exercise

-Now that you have a sense of the implications of reinforcing feedback on the behavior of a stock, the next ILE will introduce a very different perspective of feedback.
+Exponential growth results from reinforcing feedback from a stock to a flow, the next ILE will introduce a very different perspective of feedback.

 # Model